gegelati/gegelati-tutorial/docs/index.md

 As illustrated in the previous GIF, the objective of learning agent trained within this learning environment is to stabilize the pendulum in the upward position.
 It is important to note that the maximum torque that can be applied to the pendulum is not strong enough to bring the pendulum to the upward position.
-Hence, the only way to bring the pendulum to this position is to progressivelly gain some momentum with accelerated swings.
+Hence, the only way to bring the pendulum to this position is to progressively gain some momentum with accelerated swings.

 ### Build and swing!
 To better appreciate the difficulty of this task, the first learning agent trained in this tutorial relies on a well known machine learning technique: your brain!